yui-mhcp/detection/README.md

 - [ ] Improve the face detection model
 - [ ] Add more detection models
 - [ ] Add support for `YOLOv3` and `YOLOv4` models
-- [ ] Add segmentation models (such as `U-Net`)
+- [x] Add segmentation models (such as `U-Net`)
 - [x] Add `producer-consumer` based prediction / streaming
 - [x] Automatically downloads the official pretrained weights if not loaded

 ## Difference between `detection` and `segmentation`

-Main methodologies in *object detection* in image are `detection` with `bounding boxes` and `pixel-wise segmentation`.
+The main methodologies in *object detection* in image are `detection` with `bounding boxes` and `pixel-wise segmentation`.
 These 2 approaches tends to detect position of objects in an image but with different level of precision.
 This difference has an impact on the model architecture as the required output shape is not thesame.

 Here is a comparison of both approaches based on some criteria :